Develop Your Proposal for a Pre-Organized Session

 Submitting Abstracts for the Papers within the Session

-Each individual listed by the Organizer will receive an email from the ACSP abstract management system that invites them to submit their paper.
+Each individual listed by the Organizer will receive an email from the ACSP abstract management system that invites them to submit their own abstract.

 - Participating presenters should be aware that presenting in a pre-organized session is the one paper presentation allowed by conference policy.
 Authors should not expect to be able to present a paper in another session.